matteodem/meteor-easy-search/README.md

     </ul>
 </template>
 ```

+This fork has added matchAll and reactive options which are not documented on
+the original documentation.

+* `matchAll=1`: the search string will be converted to words with quotes.
+In Mongo
+this implies that ALL the words are required.
+For example "this is my search"
+will be converted to ""this" "is" "my" "search"".

+* `enterRequired=0`: enable or disable the search while writing

 Check out the [searchable leaderboard example](https://github.com/matteodem/easy-search-leaderboard) or have a look at the [current documentation](http://matteodem.github.io/meteor-easy-search/) ([v1 docs](https://github.com/matteodem/meteor-easy-search/tree/gh-pages/_v1docs)) for more information.